MarineGEO Postdoctoral Fellowship: Call for Proposals

 - Transcripts from all graduate institutions.
 Unofficial transcripts are acceptable.

 - Letters of Recommendation should be sent by two non-Smithsonian referees through the SOLAA system.
 Please provide a copy of the research proposal to the references.
 Applicants will send an email to their references through the SOLAA system that prompts the referees to provide references through the web.
 All reference letters are considered confidential unless the referee has waived confidentiality.

 Proposal Review and Award Notification

-A panel of Smithsonian scientists will review proposals for: scientific merit, project feasibility, match with MarineGEO goals and initiatives, and the extent to which Smithsonian expertise and resources can contribute to the project.
-Award notification will be sent electronically to applicants on or before March 15, 2018.
+A panel of Smithsonian scientists will review proposals for: scientific merit, project feasibility, match with MarineGEO goals and priorities, and the extent to which Smithsonian expertise and resources can contribute to the project.
+Award notification will be sent electronically to applicants on or before March 15, 2019.